xizon/funda-ui/packages/Select/README.md

 ## Render the selected value for multiple selection

+Customize the UI style displayed on the output of the control.

 ```js
 import React from "react";
 import Select, { MultiSelectControlValConfig } from 'funda-ui/Select';